Lamb Symbolism in the Bible: Passover to Revelation

 How does the Passover lamb point to Jesus?

-Why do we still talk about “blood of the Lamb” today?
+Why do we still talk about the “blood of the Lamb” today?

-Is the lamb symbol only in the Bible?
+Why is the lamb a symbol of sacrifice in the Bible?

 Why the Lamb Matters